 This idyllic mountain valley is a great off-the-beaten-path destination.
 Some 1,200 folks lived here in 1910.
 A variety of historic buildings have been preserved in the valley.
 Watch elk grazing from the road.
 Part of the drive is via a two-lane narrow gravel road.
 See our Cataloochee Guide.

 Clingmans Dome Road

-This 7-mile spur road begins near Newfound Gap and follows a high ridge to a paved trail that leads 0.5 mile to the park's highest peak, Clingmans Dome (6,643').
+This 7-mile spur road begins near Newfound Gap and follows a high ridge to a paved trail that leads a half-mile to the park's highest peak, Clingmans Dome (6,643 ft.).
 Highlights are mountain views and the cool damp spruce-fir forest similar to the boreal forest of Canada.
 Open April-November.
 Read more.